Lexie Laing

-Alexandria "Lexie" Laing is an American ice hockey forward, currently playing for the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
+Alexandria "Lexie" Laing is an American former ice hockey forward, most recently having played for the Boston Pride of the Premier Hockey Federation (PHF).

 Career

 During high school, Laing played for the Noble and Greenough School, serving as team captain for the 2013–14 season and being named NEPSAC Division I Player of the Year in 2014.
 She also played for Assabet Valley.
 She received the 2014 John Carlton Memorial Award.

 From 2014 to 2019, she attended Harvard University, playing for the university's women's ice hockey programme.
-She scored 25 points in 36 games in her rookie NCAA season, being named a finalist for the ECAC Rookie of the Year Award and notching two assists in Harvard's Beanpot victory over Boston College.
+She scored 25 points in 36 games in her rookie NCAA season, being named a finalist for the ECAC Rookie of the Year Award and notching two assists in Harvard's Beanpot victory over the Boston College Eagles.
 She captained Harvard in her final season with the team, putting up a career-high 26 points in 31 games, leading the team in scoring and being named an All-Ivy Honorable Mention.

 She was selected 12th overall by the Boston Pride in the 2017 NWHL Draft, and would go on to sign her first professional contract with the club after graduating.
-In her first season with the Pride, she scored 27 points in 24 games, the fourth leading scorer on her team and eight overall in the league.
+In her first season with the Pride, she scored 27 points in 24 games, the fourth leading scorer on her team and eighth overall in the league.
 She was named to Team Dempsey for the 2020 NWHL All-Star Game.